civicsource/redux-rsi/README.md

 export default UserProfileContainer;
 ```

-Optionally, if your component takes more `props` and you only want the update `fn` to run on certain prop updates, you can pass a list of keys to `fetchOnUpdate`:
+Optionally, if your component takes more `props` and you only want the update `fn` to run on certain prop updates (which is usually the case), you can pass a list of keys to `fetchOnUpdate`:

 ```js
 const UserProfileFetcher = fetchOnUpdate(({ username, fetchUser }) => {